oatlog/oatlog/doc/report/main.typ

 This implementation never properly reaches a fixed point since it continually adds new e-classes using `make()` even these are always merged into existing e-classes when inserting.
-E-graph engines, including oatlog, resolve this by replacing calls such as `let ac = self.uf.make()` with some `entry()` operation that first queries for the e-node $(+, a, c)$ and uses its e-class if present.
+E-graph engines, including Oatlog, resolve this by replacing calls such as `let ac = self.uf.make()` with some `entry()` operation that first queries for the e-node $(+, a, c)$ and uses its e-class if present.

 #figure(